Dr Chiara Hunt is a General Practitioner at the Sloane Street Surgery in London, and she’s here to give us the low-down on croup.

 - Encourage your child to continue drinking but if they’re unwilling don’t force it.
 Cool drinks often ease the swelling in the windpipe.

-- Steam has been thought to ease symptoms although recent studies have struggled to prove it has any positive effect.
+- Steam had been thought to ease symptoms but studies have since been done that do not support this as an effective treatment.
 If you do want to put a humidifier in your child’s room, make sure it is suitable for children’s rooms and not likely to burn or harm your child.
 Never use boiling water.

 - Don’t give your child cough medicine or anything that will make him drowsy: cough medicines will not alleviate the symptoms and should your child develop breathing difficulties, a medicine that might make him drowsy is dangerous.